akeneo/pim-api-docs/content/apps/introduction.md

 # What's an App?

 ::: warning
-**This feature is available for our partners using an Akeneo sandbox environment.
-It will be available for all soon.**
+This feature is available on all SaaS environments and only since v6 for other types of environments.
 :::

 Before you start developing an App, it's essential to understand what Apps can do and how they interact with the PIM.